lmboucher/plume-drone-measurements/README.md

 The communication module used here is a RFD 868x-EU device.
 Thanks to a USB-FTDI cable, it is plugged in the Raspberry via USB port.

-The first and most important step is to determine in which serial port the information pass : look at your ports without plug in the communication module `ls /dev/`, now plug in the communication module and look at `ls /dev/` again.
-On Linux you can even safely add `| grep tty` at the end of those two commands.
+The first and most important step is to determine in which serial port the information pass : look at your ports without plugging in the communication module by using `ls /dev/` in your Terminal.
+Then plug in the communication module and look at `ls /dev/` again.
+On Linux you can even safely add `| grep tty` at the end of the command.
 This time a port should have appeared.
-In my case it is sometimes `ttyACM0` and sometimes `ttyACM1` (I have also the GPS module connected).
+In my case it is sometimes `ttyACM0` and sometimes `ttyACM1` (but I have also the GPS module and the multisensor board connected).

 ## Ground station settings